 You’ll get used to it fast, and the 30 seconds the swap takes is more than worth it for the monetary savings and the hassle it saves you on the road.

-When I’m headed somewhere for just a weekend – when we’re allowed to do that again! – I don’t typically bother to get a new SIM.
-Wifi is everywhere, so I usually just get one for a week or more.
+When I’m headed somewhere for just a weekend, I don’t typically bother to get a new SIM.
+Wifi is everywhere so I usually just get one if I’m staying somewhere for a week or more.
 Some countries have really cheap tourist deals for a week or so though, so if I’m feeling like I want to have cell service I’ll spring for that when it’s available.

 Using a VPN

 Having a virtual private network, or VPN, is a real lifesaver in the digital nomad life.
 In large part that’s because it lets you watch all your Netflix shows and use HBO Max just like you’re in the US – truly incredible.
 It also helps you keep your data safe while you’re working at cafes with less-secure wifi networks too.

 There are a lot of VPN options out there.
 I’ve been using ExpressVPN (sign up here and get 30 days free!) and love it – it works everywhere, their customer service is really responsive, and it lets me watch absolutely everything I want and work with fast internet speeds.